yeti01/snipmate.vim/README.markdown

 ## snipMate

-The most recent version of snipMate is now available at [@garbas/vim-snipmate](https://github.com/garbas/vim-snipmate).
+Forked from the latest version 0.84 of msanders.

+No additional plugins required.